springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/1-intro-workflow/step2.md

 In order to deploy the app to Kubernetes, it needs to be packaged as a container image.

 There are various ways to turn an app into an image, ranging from Dockerfile scripts to higher level abstractions.
 In this step, you will use a Dockerfile script included in the app repo.
-The `docker build` command will find the file called `Dockerfile` automatically.
-The build will pull a base image called 'golang' from Docker Hub, build the app into a binary, and then copy the binary into a minimal _scratch_-based final image.
+We will review the contents of the Dockerfile later in this course, but you can take a quick glance now using `cat Dockerfile`{{execute}}.
+You can see that the Dockerfile script uses a base image called 'golang' to build the app into a binary, and then it copies the binary using a minimal base called _scratch_, which will be used to run the application.

+You will use the `docker build` command to execute the Dockerfile.
+The command finds the file called `Dockerfile` automatically.
+The build operation will pull the `golang` image from Docker Hub.

 ```
 docker build . -t go-sample-app